flock-community/zod-endpoints/readme.md

 ````

 ### Api
-The router can connected to the service the [Api](./lib/api.ts) type transforms the schema into an object of the requests.
+The router can convert into a service with the [Api](./lib/api.ts) type.
+This type transforms the schema into an object of the requests.
 The key of the object is the name of the route the value is a function from the request to a union of the responses.
-This object is strict typed and exaustive.
+This object is strict typed and exhaustive.

 ```ts
 const service = {